chyyuu/os_kernel_lab/README.md

 ## Working in progress

-Our first release 3.5.0 (chapter 1-7) has been published.
+Our first release 3.6.0 (chapter 1-9) has been published, and we are still working on it.

-There will be 9 chapters in our next release 3.6.0, where 2 new chapters will be added:
-* chapter 8: synchronization on a uniprocessor
-* chapter 9: I/O devices
+* chapter 9: need more descripts about different I/O devices

-Current version is 3.6.0-alpha.1 and we are still working on it.

 Here are the updates since 3.5.0: